SkandaBhat/car-adverts/docs/src/main/paradox/part-1/index.md

 And `request.foo` will be added automatically.

 You can keep composing action builders inside each other, so you don't have to layer all the functionality in one single ActionBuilder, or you can create a custom `ActionBuilder` for each package you work with, according to your taste.
-For the purposes of this blog post, we'll keep everything together in a single class.
+For the purposes of this blog advert, we'll keep everything together in a single class.

-You can see `PostAction` builder [here](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/app/v1/post/PostActionBuilder.scala#L49-L78):
+You can see `PostAction` builder [here](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/app/v1/advert/PostActionBuilder.scala#L49-L78):

 ```scala
 trait PostRequestHeader extends MessagesRequestHeader with PreferredMessagesProvider